 - 1 teaspoon jojoba oil

-- 10 drops pure wild orange essential oil (more or less depending upon your preference)
+- 10 drops pure sweet orange essential oil (more or less depending upon your preference)

 - 1 teaspoon pure vanilla extract